moatazsaad/msml641-project/reports/week04.md

 ## Individual contributions

-Abhiram Metuku (Data&Eval): Defined the initial workload labeling guidelines for TerpLoad and began turning the project into an evaluatable NLP task by identifying workload labels such as project-heavy, exam-heavy, homework-heavy, time-consuming, unclear structure, and professor dependency.
+Abhiram Metuku (Data&Eval): Defined the initial workload labeling guidelines for TerpLoad and began turning the project into an evaluatable NLP task by identifying workload labels based on Moataz's work.
 Evidence: PR #6.

 Sriram Vema (Engineering): To be updated after teammate review.
 Evidence: TBD.